Gabendi/DL_HW/README.md

 # DL_HW

 Third hw:
+Budapest.csv is the DB i used for this task.
 Please load the model first and it will show you the predictions in the code you run after, which are:
 Octover 30.: 3.7926354
 Nov.
 5: 7.7215395